danielvodnansky/3d-data-histogram/readme.md

 (probably bytes or textual length) and the thee metrics are floats in the interval <0; 1>.
 The data is shown in the table below the visualization.

 You can rotate the space on all three axis or by dragging the visualization, set the perspective and the zoom.

+By clicking on any **data structure type** (RDBS, XML, JSON, RDF or unstructured formats), you display the area covered by ideal data of this structure type (eg. structured and normalized for relational database).
+This helps to visualize the compatibility of the daa and its structure type.